WebOrigami/docs/src/content/concepts/hello.md

 This produces the same "Hello, world!" message as before.
 When Origami sees `name` in the `index.html` formula, it looks in that local `about` area of the tree for `name`.
 It doesn't see a `name` there, so moves up to the tree's top level, where it does find a `name`.

-_Key point: Tree scoping in Origami works like block scoping in many programming language — with a twist…_
+_Key point: Tree scoping in Origami works like block scoping in many programming languages._

 ## Referencing a local file

 The scope available in an Origami file _includes the surrounding files_.
-The Origami file is considered itself to be part of the larger file system tree.
+The tree you define in an Origami file is considered to be part of the larger file system tree.

 Let's say the `site.ori` file is part of a folder called `myProject`: